obrhubr/take-it-easy/README.md

 # Take It Easy

+ - Simple `python` implementation of Take it Easy with a nice API and support for generating visualisations
+ - Optimised `rust` bindings for `python` that implement a faster, optimised version (in the `parallel` branch)

 See the [rules](#game), how to [use the library](#usage) and the details about the following [bots](#bots):
- - Simple python implementation of the game
  - [Naïve heuristic based on probabilities](#bots)
  - [MCTS based solver](#bots)
  - [Neural Network based solver using DQN](#neural-network)